franckalbinet/gis-training-jelsa/jelsa-2019/src/handling-gis-layers.md

 Click right on layer of interest ▸ Properties
 ```
 then, on left side of the properties window, you will find a bunch of choice/option, such as:
-* General
+* Information
-* Style
+* Source
-* Labels
+* Symbology
 * ...

-We will only focus on "Style" properties for now.
+We will only focus on "Symbology" properties for now.

 ### 6. Styling map features
 ```
 Open layer properties
-Click "Style" option and play around with colours to your liking;
+Click "Symbology" option and play around with colours to your liking;
 ```

 ### 7. Saving open layers and styles as QGIS project